Soil biodiversity: Salinisation

 Soil salinity is the salt concentration within the soil profile or on the soil surface.
 Excessive salt directly affects the composition of plants and animals due to varying salt tolerance – along with various physical and chemical changes to the soil, including structural decline and, in the extreme, denudation, exposure to soil erosion, and export of salts to waterways.
 At low soil salinity, there is a lot of microbial activity, that results in an increase in soil respiration, which increases the carbon dioxide levels in the soil, producing a healthier environment for plants.
 As the salinity of the soil rises, there is more stress on microbes because there is less available water available to them, leading to less respiration.
 Soil salinity has localised and regional effects on biodiversity, ranging, for example, from changes in plant composition and survival at a local discharge site through to regional changes in water quality and aquatic life.

-While very saline soil is not preferred for growing crops, it is important to note that many crops can grow in more saline soils than others.
+While very saline soil is not preferred for growing crops, many crops can grow in more saline soils than others.
 This is important in countries where resources such as fresh water are scarce and needed for drinking.
 Saline water can be used for agriculture.
 Soil salinity can vary between extremes in a relatively small area; this allows plants to seek areas with less salinity.
 It is hard to determine which plants can grow in soil with high salinity because the soil salinity is not uniform, even in small areas.
 However, plants absorb nutrients from areas with lower salinity.